-Stoic techniques which William B. Irvine describes particularly well in his book A Guide to the Good Life: The Ancient Art of Stoic Joy –
+Stoic techniques which William B. Irvine describes particularly well in his popular book A Guide to the Good Life: The Ancient Art of Stoic Joy:

 - Negative Visualization – The Stoics recommended that we spend time imagining that we have lost the things we value.
 That our wife has left us, our car was stolen, or we lost our job.
 Doing this, the Stoics thought, will make us value our wife, our car, and our job more than we otherwise would.

-- Trichotomy of Control – distinguishing between the things over which we have complete control, the things over which we have no control at all and the hings over which we have some but not complete control.
+- Dichotomy of Control – distinguishing between the things over which we have complete control and the things over which we have no control at all.

 - Internalize Goals – Stoics found a way to retain their tranquility despite their involvement with the world around them: They internalized their goals.
 Their goal was not to change the world, but to do their best to bring about certain changes.
 Even if their efforts proved to be ineffectual, they could nevertheless rest easy knowing that they had accomplished their goal: They had done what they could.